 Frequently Asked Questions

 Is Nezu Shrine free to enter?
 Yes.
 The main grounds and torii tunnel path are free.
-The azalea garden charges ¥200 during the Bunkyo Azalea Festival season (roughly late April to early May).
+The azalea garden charges ¥500–¥1,000 during the Bunkyo Azalea Festival (held across April; in 2026, April 1–30).

 How long should I spend at Nezu Shrine?
 Allow 45 minutes to one hour for a thorough visit including the torii tunnel, main hall, subsidiary shrines, and a slow walk through the grounds.
 If the azalea garden is open, add another 20 minutes.